tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 **What are we doing here**
 Travel in this place is disorienting, difficult, and above all uncertain.
-I have chosen to avoid as much minutia any drama gained from running down to your last piece of hardtack relies on a consistent and predictable future.
-I have chosen to not factor in
+I have chosen to avoid as much minutia ass possible and any drama gained from running down to your last piece of hardtack relies on a consistent and predictable future.
+I have chosen to not assign hexes distance values and unless I tell  no ration tracking will be necessary,
 # Rythm, Phases, and Actions
 #### Phases
 Each Day has 3 Phases: